ddev/ddev/docs/users/performance.md

 Note that the nfs-mount-enabled feature is automatically turned off if you're using mutagen.

 You can run mutagen on all your projects, there's no limit.
-To configure it globally, `ddev config global --mutagen-enabled`.
-> You can not disable mutagen for a specific project if it's enabled globally.
+To configure it globally, `ddev config global --mutagen-enabled`, but you cannot disable mutagen on individual projects if it's enabled globally (the global configuration wins).

 ### Caveats about Mutagen Integration